I. What is Ad Hominem?

 II.
 Examples of Ad Hominem

-This is a popular strategy in conversational or casual debates, both accidentally and on purpose, wherein the actual claim being debated may not even be addressed at all.
+A popular strategy in casual debates, where the topic being debated may not even be addressed at all.
 Let’s say Andy and Barbara are discussing whether or not aliens exist.
 Andy says, “Earth is only one of countless planets in the universe.
 Since many of those planets are similar to Earth, it’s almost ignorant to assume there are no alien races of significant advancement.”
 There is Andy’s argument.
 Barbara replies, “Didn’t you get a D in Astronomy?”
 Her defense ignores Andy’s logic completely.
 Instead, it casts doubt on Andy’s intelligence and knowledge.
 That might seem like a good point, since astronomy is related to his point, but it’s still an ad hominem error because the only thing that really matters logically is exactly what Andy said, not his grades.

 III.
 Types of Ad Hominem